 Traveler fee: see Guest fee.

 VRM commission: a fee that is charged by a vacation rental management company to the owner of the rental.
+This is usually a percentage of the rental revenue rather than a specific amount.

 Website: a set of related webpages located under a specific domain name.